- How are Ewing tumors treated?

 - Treatment of Ewing tumors by stage

 - Social, emotional, and other issues in treating Ewing tumors

 High-dose chemotherapy and stem cell transplant for Ewing tumors

-This type of treatment is being studied for use in patients with Ewing tumors that are hard to cure with other treatments, such as those with metastatic disease or with Ewing tumors that come back after the standard treatment.
+This type of treatment is being studied for patients with Ewing tumors that are hard to cure with other treatments, such as those with metastatic disease or with Ewing tumors that come back after the standard treatment.